 Feature: Two URL addresses can be viewed in one window.

 You can use this Chrome extension to open two URLs alongside each other in a split window.
 It isn’t one of the prettier extensions around, but it does its job well.
 Customization options allow you to load two default webpages and arrange them in a top-bottom or left-right layout.
 Also, set the percentage of screen width you want any of the frames to occupy for your reading comfort.
 The extension also comes with a notepad for writing or pasting any text while using the split frame.
 You can also set the notepad to open by default in one of the frames.
 The notepad-dual pane combo immediately struck me as a useful research tool especially for watching educational videos.
 Remember VideoNot.es?

 Tabs have been great as a browsing innovation and a step-up in productivity from single window browsing.
 But paradoxically, too many tabs are also a productivity killer.
 Jumping from one tab to the next breaks the flow of reading and it’s tricky if you want to compare two things alongside each other.
 I know you can simply open two (or multiple) instances of Chrome and arrange them manually with your set of web pages.
 Alternatively, you can use a tool like WinSplit to manage your Windows desktop real estate.
 But when you have these four extensions to do the job for you, why go to all that trouble?

 Surely, Chrome can make split screen browsing a default feature.
 Till they do, these four Chrome extensions are great stand-ins and help you view multiple tabs with ease.
+They’re also handy extensions to have in Opera.
 My question to you – do you see the benefits of multiple views?
 What do you usually use multiple browser views for?
 Do you know any other extension I may have missed?